-Christmas is just around the corner, and Miriam - from the gastronomic blog El Invitado de Invierno - brings us a special recipe for these Holidays: the typical American turkey, stuffed and tasty, prepared in a Le Creuset cast iron tray .
-I encourage you not to miss this fantastic recipe, which Miriam tells you with great affection and good advice.
+Christmas is just around the corner, and Miriam - from the gastronomic blog El Invitado de Invierno - brings us a special recipe for these holidays: the typical American turkey, stuffed and tasty, prepared in a Le Creuset cast iron pan .
+I encourage you not to miss this fantastic recipe, which Miriam tells you with much love and good advice.

-We are well acquainted with the stuffed roast turkey that Americans show us in movies and series; that truck-like animal that is often the focus of family gatherings on Thanksgiving and some Christmases.
-And well I say that it is huge because the blogosphere is full of recipes to use the remains of the turkey... and can't you breed slightly smaller bugs, pitcher souls?
-That way you wouldn't have so much left over.
+We are all familiar with the stuffed roast turkey that Americans show us in movies and TV shows; that animal as big as a truck that is usually the center of family gatherings on Thanksgiving Day and some Christmases.
+And I say it is huge because the blogosphere is full of recipes to use up leftover turkey… and can't you raise slightly smaller creatures, you fools?
+That way you wouldn't have so much leftovers.

-But let's go what we're going.
-Making a turkey in the oven is not difficult at all, you just have to keep a few things in mind to make it perfect.
-I have followed a recipe from the Cook's Illustrated website, on video, but it is worth watching even if you do not understand English, because the process can be seen wonderfully.
+But let's get to the point.
+Making a roast turkey isn't difficult at all, you just have to keep a few things in mind to make it perfect.
+I followed a recipe from the Cook's Illustrated website, which is on video, but it's worth watching even if you don't understand English, because the process is great.

-As for the filling, the most traditional one only has vegetables (celery and onion, for example), herbs and sliced bread, but since it doesn't seem very interesting to me, I have pimped it out with other things, such as dried fruit and sausage.
-The sauce that is used is usually the turkey's own fat, once the source where it has been roasted has been well deglazed, but I have also chosen to add some alcohol... ahem.
-And it is that no dish can be bad with a little bit of dry Sherry.
+As for the filling, the most traditional one only has vegetables (celery and onion, for example), herbs and bread in pieces, but as I don't find it very interesting, I have tuned it up with other things, such as dried fruit and sausage.
+The sauce used is usually the turkey's own fat, once the dish where it has been roasted has been deglazed, but I have also opted to add a little alcohol... ahem.
+And no dish can be bad with a little dry sherry.

 Ingredients

-• 1 turkey of 4-5 kg (the turkeys are smaller and more tender)
+• 1 turkey weighing 4-5 kg (the turkeys are smaller and more tender)

-• 3-4 tbsp. of olive oil, 1 handful of apricots
+• 3-4 tbsp. olive oil, 1 handful of dried apricots

 • 1 handful of raisins